KCL-BMEIS/niftyreg/README.txt

 ---------
 2 LICENSE
 ---------
-Copyright (c) 2009, University College London, United-Kingdom All rights reserved.
+Copyright (c) 2009-2018, University College London Copyright (c) 2018, NiftyReg Developers.
+All rights reserved.

 Redistribution and use in floating and binary forms, with or without